Skip to content

 2. Application configuration files.
 Once a repository format/tool is decided, this may look like a Helm values file, or a set of Kustomization overlays on a base deployment.

 The Smoke tests will be run internal on the Kubernetes cluster via a Job.
-The testing framework will inject a configuration object provided in the repo as a configmap for the job and run the job, ensure its successful, and provide the logs back to the user CI/CD pipeline for review.
+The testing framework will inject a configuration object provided in the repo as a configmap for the job and run the job, ensure it is successful, and provide the logs back to the user CI/CD pipeline for review.

 Helm Chart Testing📜